muoup/cool_compiler/bin/readme.txt

 Our good test case checks that we inherit IO methods correctly, which had caused us problems.
 It uses both out_ and in_string, and then uses the result in an expression of another method.
-It also makes sure our while loops don't break when given an expression as a predicate
+It also makes sure our while loops don't break when given an expression as a predicate.